 Siavash Saffari is an assistant professor of West Asian Studies at Seoul National University.
 He received a Ph.D. in Political Science and Middle Eastern and Islamic Studies from the University of Alberta, followed by a postdoctoral fellowship in the Department of Middle Eastern, South Asian, and African Studies at Columbia University.
 His research and teaching interests include: Middle Eastern and Islamic politics; modern Islamic political and philosophical thought; comparative political theory; modern Iranian social and intellectual history; modernity/coloniality/decoloniality; and development/post-development.
 His academic publications have appeared in such journals as Sociology of Islam; Middle East Critique; Contemporary Islam; Journal of Humanities; Review of Radical Political Economics; and Comparative Studies of South Asia, Africa and the Middle East.
-His first monograph, Beyond Shariati: Modernity, Cosmopolitanism and Islam in Iranian Political Thought (Cambridge University Press, 2017), received the Best First Book Award from the American Political Science Association’s Foundations of Political Theory Section.
+His first monograph, Beyond Shariati: Modernity, Cosmopolitanism and Islam in Iranian Political Thought (Cambridge University Press, 2017), received the 2018 Foundations of Political Theory First Book Award from the American Political Science Association.